noi-techpark/bdp-core/ninja/README.md

 Example-syntax for `bbi` or `bbc` could be `coordinate.bbi.(11,46,12,47,4326)`, where the ordering inside the list is left-x, left-y, right-x, right-y and SRID (optional).

+NB: Currently it is not possible to distinguish between a JSON field containing `null` or a non-existing JSON field.

 ### I want to see only station names, data type names and the value of the measurement